Technology Tools to Support All Learners

 myOn - myON reader personalizes reading for students by recommending books based on their interests, reading level, and ratings of books they've read.

 Immersive Reader - Immersive reader is a free tool from Microsoft that uses proven techniques to help improve reading.
 The program reads text aloud, spaces words, breaks down syllables and parts of speech.
 It also translates, provides, definitions and pictures and visually simplifies the page.
-It can be used in many programs such as Microsoft Edge, Microsoft Word, One Note and Excel.
+It can be used in many programs such as Microsoft Word, One Note and Excel.
 AT Ambassador Student Using Immersive Reader in the Classroom

-Natural Reader - Natural Reader is a text-to-speech program that will read aloud text.
-Natural Reader is available on FCPS computers via AppV in the user's "My Applications" folder.
-If Natural Reader is not listed in the user's "My Applications" folder, please contact your school's Technology Support Specialist (TSSpec).
+Natural Reader (Chrome extension or Desktop version) - Natural Reader is a text-to-speech program that will read aloud text.
+Natural Reader is available on FCPS computers.
+Please contact your school's Technology Support Specialist (TSSpec) for the desktop version.
 The free version of Natural Reader can be downloaded for use at home.
 The Chrome extension for Natural Reader has also been approved for FCPS student use.
 Video Tutorial on Natural Reader | Video Tutorial on the Natural Reader Chrome Extension | AT Ambassador Student Video Tutorial on Natural Reader

 Read Aloud/Speak Tool in Microsoft Office - The Read Aloud/Speak tool is a built-in read aloud feature of Microsoft Word, Outlook, PowerPoint, and OneNote.
 Students can use the Read Aloud/Speak tool to listen to their written text for any spelling or grammar errors.
-Speak Tool in Microsoft Office | Read Aloud in Word for Microsoft 365 and Word 2019 | Video Tutorial on How to Add the Read Aloud Tool to the Quick Access Toolbar in Microsoft Office
+Speak Tool in Microsoft Office | Read Aloud in Word for Microsoft 365 | Video Tutorial on How to Add the Read Aloud Tool to the Quick Access Toolbar in Microsoft Office

 Tar Heel Reader - Tar Heel Reader is a collection of free, easy-to-read, and accessible books on a wide range of topics.
 Each book can be speech enabled and accessed using multiple interfaces, including touch screens and 1 to 3 switches.